coderamen666/srd-v3.5-md/epic/epic-feats.md

 The character cannot attack any one opponent more than once as part of this action.
-These attacks (as well as all other attacks made until the start of the character's next turn) suffer a --4 penalty.
+These attacks (as well as all other attacks made until the start of the character’s next turn) suffer a –4 penalty.

 When using the Improved Whirlwind feat, the character also forfeits any bonus or extra attacks granted by other spells or abilities (such as Cleave or the haste spell).

-Since these attacks are made as part of a standard action the character can't make a 5-foot step between any two of the attacks.
+Since these attacks are made as part of a standard action the character can’t make a 5-foot step between any two of the attacks.

 **Normal:** Without this feat, using the Whirlwind Attack feat requires a full attack action, and the character can take a 5-foot step between any two of the attacks.

-### Incite Rage [\[Epic\]]{.small} {#incite-rage}
+### Incite Rage <span class="small">\[Epic\]</span>

 **Prerequisites:** Cha 25, greater rage class feature.

 **Benefit:** When the character enters a rage, he or she can incite a barbarian rage in any or all allies within 60 feet.
-(Any ally who doesn't wish to become enraged is unaffected.)
-The ally gains +4 to Strength, +4 to Constitution, and a +2 morale bonus on Will saves, but takes a --2 penalty to AC, for as long as the character remains raging.
+(Any ally who doesn’t wish to become enraged is unaffected.)
+The ally gains +4 to Strength, +4 to Constitution, and a +2 morale bonus on Will saves, but takes a –2 penalty to AC, for as long as the character remains raging.
 The rage of affected allies lasts a number of rounds equal to 3 + their Constitution modifier, regardless of whether they remain within 60 feet of the character.
 This is otherwise identical with normal barbarian rage